sound in poetry

 You can see by the end, with four three-syllable anagrams, I’m at the limit of what a haiku can handle.
 It definitely demonstrates the effect of anagrams on poetic sound, though!

-I hope you feel inspired to try this game yourself.
+I hope you feel inspired to try this game and boost your poetry skills.
 I think you’ll notice you become more attuned to finding the best sounds for the remaining words in your poems.
 Thanks so much for reading!